Hutch-Lakehouse/MXQL/README.md

 - Persist results as ML views in the SQL database.
 - Handle preprocessing, hyperparameters, and data integration seamlessly.
 -
-### It’s designed to feel familiar to SQL users, with easy natural language keywords like CREATE MODEL, TRAIN ON, PREDICT, CLASSIFY, and CLUSTER.
+### It’s designed to feel familiar to SQL users, with easy natural language keywords like CREATE MODEL, TRAIN ON, PREDICT, CLASSIFY,FINE-TUNE and CLUSTER.

 You typically write these statements in a SQL editor, and a transpiler converts them into Python code that runs in a background notebook using libraries like scikit-learn.
 The results are stored back in your SQL database as persistent ML views, which you can query just like regular SQL views.If you use a federated  Engine like Hutch, you can be able to connect to any datasource you have and access all that data within your sql editor without need to move data to a certain central location.